farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

   --statsd-metrics-server <host>        The host to send statsd metrics to, eg "127.0.0.1:8125". (default: disabled)

 Diagnostics:
-  --opt-out-diagnostics [boolean]       Opt-out of sending diagnostics data to the Farcaster foundation.
+  --opt-out-diagnostics [boolean]       Opt-out of sending diagnostics data to the Farcaster Foundation.
                                         Diagnostics are used to troubleshoot user issues and improve health of the network. (default: disabled) --diagnostic-report-url <url>          The URL to send diagnostic reports to. (default: https://report.farcaster.xyz)